Adele Bertei

-Adele Maria Bertei (born 1955) is an American singer, songwriter, writer and director.
+Adele Maria Bertei (born 1955) is an American singer, songwriter, writer, actor, and director.

 Early life

 Bertei was born in Cleveland, Ohio in 1955.
 She is the oldest of three children born to Katherine (née Murphy) and Umberto Bertei.
 Her father was an Italian immigrant and her mother was of Irish and French Canadian descent.

 Bertei and her brothers became wards of the state of Ohio, resulting in a childhood spent in foster homes, a Catholic convent school for wayward girls, and a reformatory in Ohio.
 Bertei never completed a formal education and is an autodidact.

-She began writing poetry at a very young age and was discovered as a singer by legendary Cleveland musician Peter Laughner, who mentored her and convinced her to pursue a career in music.
+She began writing poetry at a very young age and was discovered as a singer by Cleveland musician Peter Laughner, who mentored her and convinced her to pursue a career in music.